andrewlhicks/q-tensor-3d/HELP.md

   - `visualize` - If 'true', creates a Paraview file to visualize the data
   - `manufactured` - If 'true', manufactures a solution, creates a unit cube mesh, and loops through different numbers of degrees of freedom

-- `paraview` - Specifies any paraview settings that need to be configured
+- `visdata` - Specifies any paraview settings that need to be configured
   - `file_path` - paraview/q-tensor-3d.pvd

 - `solverdata` - Settings specific to the PDE solver being used